FOR COURSE INFORMATION AND SYLLABI, PLEASE SCROLL TO THE BOTTOM OF THIS PAGE.

 “Sound Reasoning” segment: On the Media, host Bob Garfield, WNYC/NPR (30 May 2008).

 “A History of Early Sounds in the Movies,” produced by Ben Shapiro, All Things Considered, NPR (29 May 2007).

-Courses (Click on course title for most recent .pdf version of syllabus):
+Click on a course title for most recent .pdf version of syllabus.